 Welcome to Bellin College!
 Since 1909, we have been educating students for healthcare professions.
 Our array of program options includes various degree choices in nursing, medical imaging, and physical therapy.
 The College provides a rich and stimulating environment that promotes learning, leadership, and community service.
 We work closely with our advisory committees to design an educational program that will provide you with a solid education.
 Our program options include certificate, bachelor's, master's, and terminal degree options.
 As a future healthcare leader, you will have an impact on individuals, families, groups, communities, and populations.
 You will learn and grow beyond your expectations.
 The College values of excellence, integrity, community, and caring are seen in all our work and interactions with our students, board members, alumni, friends, and the community.
-Personally, I have been a part of the College for more than 30 years and truly enjoy all that Bellin College has to offer.
+Personally, I have been a part of the College for more than 30 years and truly value all that Bellin College has to offer.

 The Board of Trustees, faculty, staff, and administration are committed to the academic success of our students.
+With our two campus locations, Eaton Road, and Development Drive, we offer an array of services and amenities for our students.
 Our faculty members prepare students for healthcare professions and provide multiple opportunities for them to learn the latest innovations through classroom, lab, simulation, and clinical settings.
 These learning experiences enrich the students' application of critical thinking and clinical judgement, which is necessary for success in today's evolving healthcare world.
 A Bellin College education prepares graduates to deliver an excellent patient experience.
 We are proud to say Bellin College graduates make a difference in their profession, the community, and society.
-Our graduates can reach their goals through lifelong learning and as leaders in healthcare.
+Our graduates-reach their goals through lifelong learning and as leaders in healthcare.